Horizontal inverse mean curvature flow in the Heisenberg group: Introduction

 Notably, curvature flow serves as a powerful tool for establishing geometric inequalities.
-A natural question is: can the HIMCF be employed to derive inequalities in the Heisenberg group?
-It has been shown that the area-increasing property of the HIMCF enables the establishment of Heintze-Karcher type inequalities in $\mathbb{H}^1$.
+This naturally leads to the question of whether the HIMCF can be employed to derive geometric inequalities in the Heisenberg group.

 The Heintze-Karcher inequality, originally introduced in \cite{HK1978}, plays a crucial role in exploring the relationship between curvature and geometric properties of manifolds.
+It is well known that the classical proof of the Heintze-Karcher inequality relies on Reilly's formula \cite{R1977} (see, e.g., \cite{QX2015,R1980}).
+In 2014, Montefalcone \cite{M2014} successfully established a generalized integral formula that extends the famous Reilly's formula in \cite{R1977} to the Heisenberg group, and employing it to derive several geometric inequalities.
+However, as far as we know, the Heintze-Karcher type inequality cannot be derived directly from the generalized Reilly formula in \cite{M2014}.
+Utilizing the volume-increasing property of the HIMCF, we establish a Heintze-Karcher type inequality in $\mathbb{H}^1$.